 This brings us into the two different types of addition, namely good addictions and bad addictions.
 The good addictions are those which form part of the routine you cycle through as part of your basic survival, e.g. waking up at a certain time so that you will be on time for work, which of course is something that funds your existence, etc. Something like maintaining a healthy eating and fitness regime naturally also falls under good addictions.

-Bad addictions are those which probably don’t need to be explicitly mentioned, like substance abuse and the likes of excessive consumption of porn, etc. Geo-location and the subsequent lifestyle appear to have a huge bearing on what people are most likely to get addicted to, e.g. in the Philippines there lots of gym rats and fitness buffs, while in Japan and South Korea you’d find lots of people addicted to gaming.
+Bad addictions are those which probably don’t need to be explicitly mentioned, like substance abuse that may require a visit to somewhere like West Coast Recovery Centers to get people back in control of their lives again, plus the likes of excessive consumption of porn, etc. Geo-location and the subsequent lifestyle appear to have a huge bearing on what people are most likely to get addicted to, e.g. in the Philippines there lots of gym rats and fitness buffs, while in Japan and South Korea you’d find lots of people addicted to gaming.

 What are you addicted to?